macintux/riak-application-guide/conflicts.md

 retaining siblings for the application to resolve, although this will not impact legacy Riak applications running on upgraded clusters.

-Sometimes, letting Riak pick a winner is perfectly fine, but always ask yourself whether
+For some use cases, letting Riak pick a winner is perfectly fine, but make sure you're monitoring your system clocks and are comfortable losing occasional (or not so occasional) updates.

 ### Data types